tizianodeg/gruenbeck_softliQ_SC/README.md

 ## Configuration in the UI

 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Gruenbeck SoftliQ SC"
-1. Provide the IP-Address of you Gruenbeck softliQ Device
+1. Provide a name for the device and the IP-Address of you Gruenbeck softliQ Device
 1. Define the Room your Device belongs to

 ## Contributions are welcome!